iDestion/SPTool/README.md

 Depending on the `final String JSON` active in Main.java, the program writes a JSON file, TXT file or textual output to the console.

 ###Dependencies
-Tool depends on the `Json.Simple` library
+Tool depends on the `Json.Simple` library.
+Jar file for json-simple can be found in the lib folder included in the project.